StarlingUAS/ProjectStarling/README.md

 Use this method for simualting real drone network architecture or using real drones.
 #### Local Testing

-In this file directory run `./run_k3s.sh` this will install k3s (lightweight kubernetes) and run the gazebo, px4-sitl, mavros and the go/stop ui containers example, equivalent to the docker command`.
+In this file directory run `./run_k3s.sh` this will install k3s (lightweight kubernetes) and run the gazebo, px4-sitl, mavros and the go/stop ui containers example, equivalent to the docker command.
 This will (automatically) open up
 - Gazebo web on http://localhost:8080/,
 - GO/ESTOP UI on http://localhost:3000/html/main.html
 - Kubernetes dashboard on http://localhost:31771.
 To log in, you will need the login Token which is displayed by the `run_k3s` script.
 The token should also be automatically placed onto your clipboard for pasting.